What Is a Cardiologist?

 During the fourth and final year of medical school, students prepare for the next phase of their medical education: residency.
 At AUC, the Office of Career Advisement (OCA) can help students determine which residency specialty suits them best.
 The OCA then helps students navigate the National Resident Matching Program® (NRMP®)—a placement system which medical students who wish to become licensed in the United States use to “match” with a medical residency.
 Residencies are required to become a licensed physician, and they last from three to eight years.
 Future cardiologists must first do a three-year residency in internal medicine.
 The internist then completes three to five years of cardiovascular training—two years of which must include clinical training in the diagnosis and management of cardiovascular diseases.

-In 2021, AUC had a first-time residency attainment rate of 92 percent for 2020-2021 graduates—on par with the overall match rate (92.8 percent) for medical schools in the United States.
-In recent years, AUC MDs have matched with internal medicine residencies at such hospitals as Anne Arundel Medical Center in Maryland; Baton Rouge General Medical Center in Louisiana; Cape Fear Valley Medical Center in North Carolina; and Providence Regional Medical Center Everett in Washington.
+In 2021, AUC had a first-time residency attainment rate of 97 percent for 2022-2023 graduates.* In recent years, AUC MDs have matched with internal medicine residencies at such hospitals as Anne Arundel Medical Center in Maryland; Baton Rouge General Medical Center in Louisiana; Cape Fear Valley Medical Center in North Carolina; and Providence Regional Medical Center Everett in Washington.

 After the successful completion of internal medicine and cardiovascular training, a doctor may be certified by one of the boards of the American Board of Medical Specialties and apply for membership in the American College of Cardiology.
 Doctors who want to subspecialize in a specific field of cardiology must take an additional year or two of fellowship training.